-“You can’t always get what you want but if you try sometimes, you might just find that you get what you need”
+“You can’t always get what you want but if you try sometimes, you might just find that you get what you need…”

 – The Rolling Stones

-Admittedly, having been brought up as the only child for the first 4 years of my life lead to me be a bit of a spoiled brat growing up.
-It didn’t help that I was a total daddy’s girl and was great at persuading aka manipulating my dad to sway my way.
+Admittedly, having been brought up as the only child for nearly 4 years of my life led to me being a bit of a spoiled brat growing up.
+It didn’t help that I was a total ‘daddy’s girl’ and was great at persuading (aka manipulating) my father to sway my way.

-On days where I find myself not getting what I want, gone are the temper tantrums but despite countless hours I’ve dedicated to explore and resolve my childhood “brattiness”, I still find it hard to swallow when things don’t exactly pan out the way I expected it to.
+On days where I find myself not getting what I want, gone are the temper tantrums but despite countless hours I’ve dedicated to exploring and resolving my childhood “brattiness”, I still find it hard to swallow when things don’t exactly pan out the way I expected it to.

-This is why it came as a bit of a surprise to me that starting in my mid 20’s, it became increasingly clear that there’s much beauty to be found in not getting my way.
+This is why it came as a bit of a surprise to me that starting in my mid-20s, it became increasingly clear that there’s much beauty to be found in not getting my way.

 As I started to take the time to reflect and look back on these seemingly negative experiences, I realized that even though I thought I was being let down by not having things work out the way I had expected to, most of the time, I end up being redirected to something even better than I originally wanted.

-In hindsight, I realized that many things that I previously wanted would not have aligned with who I am now, in other words, some of the things or experiences I thought I wanted ended up not being what I needed to get to where I am today.
+In hindsight, I realized that many things that I previously wanted would not have aligned with who I am now.
+In other words, some of the things or experiences I thought I wanted, ended up not being what I needed to get to where I am today.

-When you find yourself faced with challenges, rejections or set backs and opt to pull yourself together and persevere instead of giving up, that in itself is a priceless gift as the experience strengthens your resilience and shapes you to become a stronger person.
+When you find yourself faced with challenges, rejections, or setbacks and opt to pull yourself together and persevere instead of giving up, that in itself is a priceless gift as the experience strengthens your resilience and shapes you to become a stronger person.

 You may come to realize that not getting what you want was actually a blessing in disguise – that it had directed you to something even better than what you had originally wanted.